 - Graduate Degree.
 This category represents course work with content of the type found in graduate programs.
 These courses often require independent study, original research, critical analysis, or the professional application of the specialized knowledge within the discipline.
 Students enrolled in such courses normally have completed baccalaureate work.NOTE: In some instances, credit is recommended in more than one category.
 A decision must be made by the college as to which category of credit best applies to a student's educational program.

 Credit recommendations apply retroactively to the date a course or program was offered substantially in the same form as seen at the review, although credit recommendations are not made retroactive beyond five years from the time of review.
 Procedures for reporting and documenting students' successful completion of learning experiences must extend to the point to which credit recommendations are backdated.

 Credit recommendations are kept current by the following procedures:

 - NCCRS conducts an Annual Audit, during which member organizations are asked to review the descriptions of their learning experiences in the NCCRS Directory, CCRS Online and report any changes in location, length, outcomes, or instructional topics.
-An indication of a substantive change in a course or program results in an ending date being affixed to the credit recommendation.
+An indication of a substantive change in a course or program results in an end date being affixed to the credit recommendation.
 Another evaluation is necessary for the new version to receive credit recommendations.

-- A credit recommendation is valid for up to five years from the date of the review, provided no substantive changes have been made in the course or program.
+- Credit recommendations are valid for up to five years from the date of the review, provided no substantive changes have been made in the course or program.
 At the end of this five-year period, learning experiences are re-evaluated to determine whether current credit recommendations should continue to apply.
-If so, credit recommendations are revalidated and new review dates are added to the exhibit.
+If so, credit recommendations are revalidated and new review dates are added to exhibits.